Panoramio: Closure

 On 4 November 2016, Google removed all user facilities from the site apart from the ability to delete photos, connect/disconnect with Google+, and delete an account.
 Google said it left uploaded images on display for 12 months before Panoramio was completely retired.

-All other user facilities were removed on 4 November.
+Most photos remain stored in the Wayback Machine.
+About 2.3 million images published under a Creative Commons license have been transferred to the Wikimedia Commons project by Panoramio Upload Bot.

 Organization

 Panoramio asked users to organize images using tags (a form of metadata), which allow searchers to find images concerning a certain topic such as place name or subject matter.
 Panoramio was also an early website to implement tag clouds, which provided access to images tagged with the most popular keywords.
 The website also hosted a list of world-famous sites.
 As of February 2012, 1 million photos were uploaded to the site in about 20 days.

 Images that had (or were perceived to have had) as their central subject people, machines, vehicles or anything within the interiors of structures, or depict public events such as fairs or concerts, were excluded from the Google Earth layer, as were any potentially controversial images.
 No waivers were granted even if the images were historical or otherwise vintage in nature, since copyright had to be held by the uploader.
 Images judged to be too creative or artistic in concept, such as Photoshop constructions, were also excluded from Google Earth regardless of other requirements met.
 However a pervasive problem was thousands of misplaced photos, typically manifested by cities and towns seemingly located in the oceans, which required action on the part of the photographer before anything could be done.

 Users could create and join Google Groups.
 Photos could then be added to a group.
 This feature was removed as part of the winding down of the site.